Where to find unique views of Bangkok

 Although not unique, walking is one of the best ways to take in Bangkok’s unique views.
 To help navigate, Nancy Chandler’s Map of Bangkok is a lovely hand illustrated map that gives a great insight into the best areas to visit.
 Print versions are no longer being published but you might find a second hand one on Amazon, failing that PDF versions are available direct from Nancy Chandler’s website.
 For me being on foot meant I could take in all the smells and sights of the many food stalls dotted along the streets.
 Being able to buy hand pressed pommegranite juice or coconut water from street sellers was a refreshing way to cool down in the humidity.
 I also enjoyed seeing all the weird and wonderdul food stalls on Koh San Road.
 Perhaps a little touristy but unique all the same were the stalls selling insects to eat.
 In true ‘I’m a Celebrity style’ you can’t visit Khao San without trying a fried cricket or scorpion!
 Strolling around the city in the evening is a great way to decide where to eat, something you’d miss if you got a taxi.
 I’ve had some of the best seafood from food sellers on the street, huge prawns and the best Pad Thai.
 Although we can’t travel to Thailand at the moment if you are looking for some tasty Thai food, Rosa’s Thai Café have delicious meal kits to order to your door for an authentic taste of Thailand.

-Escaping the crowds can sometimes be hard in Bangkok so I hope you find this guide useful for where to find unique views and to gain a new perspective on this buzzing city.
+Escaping the crowds can sometimes be hard in Bangkok so I hope you find this guide useful for finding unique views and to gain a new perspective on this buzzing city.
 When the world returns to some sort of normal and we can travel again, Bangkok is one of the first places I’d love to visit.
 To be immersed back in the culture of another country is something I can’t wait to experience one day soon.
 For more on exploring Thailand head to Fan Club Thailand and start planning for your future trips.

 This post was produced in collaboration with the Tourism Authority of Thailand (TAT) as part of the #ThrowbackThailand and #AmazingThailand campaign.